Ford Puma 2020: Pricing and specs revealed for revived model

 Remember the Ford Puma of the late 90s?
 Well, it’s set to return, although this time the name will be on the back of a small crossover rather than a sporty coupe.
-And we doubt Steve McQueen will be digitally placed in the advert for added kudos.
+And we doubt Steve McQueen will be digitally placed in the advert for added kudos this time.

 “Our customers told us they want a compact vehicle with stand-out looks that also delivers solutions for everyday living.
 The result is our new Ford Puma,” said Stuart Rowley, president, Ford of Europe.

-Titanium and ST-Line trims will be available from launch, with Ford EcoBoost Hybrid 48-volt technology offered on the 123hp and 153hp 1.0-litre petrol engines, enhancing fuel efficiency, performance and fun-to-drive character.
+The Ford Puma Titanium First Edition, available from £22,295, features comfort and safety technology packs including intelligent adaptive cruise control, rear view camera, heated seats and heated steering wheel.
+The Puma Titanium also features exclusive exterior and interior details and finishes that complement the model’s design, with Ford EcoBoost Hybrid 48-volt technology offered on the 123hp and 153hp 1.0-litre petrol engines, enhancing fuel efficiency, performance and fun-to-drive character.

 The upscale interior promises to be innovative and inviting, with the Puma being the first vehicle in its segment to offer hands-free tailgate and Lumbar Massage Seat comfort and convenience technologies.
 A wireless charging pad, Bluetooth connectivity, SYNC3 infotainment system with touchscreen, smartphone mirroring, 12.3in digital instrument cluster and an optional 10-speaker B&O sound system also feature.

 Other practical features include a full-length openable panorama roof, park assist, post-collision braking, adaptive cruise control with Stop & Go and new Local Hazard Information.